Aleksei Sutormin

-Aleksei Sergeyevich Sutormin (Алексей Серге́евич Сутормин; born 10 January 1994) is a Russian professional footballer who plays as a midfielder for Krylia Sovetov Samara.
+Aleksei Sergeyevich Sutormin (Алексей Серге́евич Сутормин; born 10 January 1994) is a Russian professional footballer who plays as a midfielder for Fakel Voronezh.
 He has also been successfully used as a right-back.

 Club career

 He made his debut in the Russian Second Division for Strogino Moscow on 15 July 2013 in a game against Torpedo Vladimir.

 On 29 June 2019, he signed a 4-year contract with Rubin Kazan.
 Just 9 days later on 8 July 2019, after playing in 2 friendlies for Rubin, he moved again, signing a 3-year contract with 1-year extension option with Russian champion Zenit St. Petersburg.
 On 21 September 2019, he scored a brace against his former club Rubin Kazan in the Russian Premier League.

 On 7 April 2022, Sutormin signed a new contract with Zenit through the 2024–25 season.

 On 11 February 2024, Sutormin moved on loan to Sochi.
 On 15 August 2024, he was loaned to Rostov.

 On 8 July 2025, Sutormin joined Krylia Sovetov Samara on a one-seadon deal.
+He left Krylia Sovetov as his contract expired in June 2026.

+On 16 July 2026, Sutormin signed a one-year contract with Fakel Voronezh.